NamYCM/BangGiaTrucTuyen/README.md

 # BangGiaTrucTuyen
-Apply SQLDependency and SignalR in ASP MVC
+Apply SQLDependency and SignalR in ASP MVC.
 Have full database, SP and Trigger